Targeted protein degradation

 Targeted protein degradation (TPD) is a drug design strategy that uses small molecules such as PROteolysis TArgeting Chimeras (PROTACs), molecular glues, or related approaches to induce the selective ubiquitination and subsequent proteasomal degradation of target proteins via the ubiquitin–proteasome system or other cellular clearance pathways.
-Unlike traditional occupancy-driven inhibition, TPD agents catalytically trigger irreversible loss of disease-modifying proteins, enabling the removal of providing sustained duration of action after transient engagement of the target protein.
+Unlike traditional occupancy-driven inhibition, TPD agents catalytically trigger irreversible loss of disease-modifying proteins, enabling the removal of target proteins to provide a sustained duration of action after transient engagement.
 This event-driven approach is being investigated for potential therapeutic applications in oncology, neurodegeneration, and other areas.

 Mechanism

 Small molecule drugs, compounds typically <1 kD in mass, comprise a large portion of the therapeutic market.
 These drugs usually operate by agonizing or antagonizing the active site on a disease-linked protein of interest, though allosteric regulation is possible.
 With an estimated 93% of the human proteome lacking druggable binding sites, methods have been developed to modulate protein activity through binding of any available site rather than only the active site.
 These drugs contain a target protein binding warhead in addition to a linker-separated active domain.
 This domain may recruit a second protein to the proximity, induce protease-mediated degradation, or recruit a kinase for directed phosphorylation, among other functions.
 These drugs expand both the mechanism of action for small molecule therapeutics and the pool of potential protein targets.